How To Unzip Files On MacOS

 It runs in the browser, so no need to install any extra software.
 Just navigate to the unzip page and follow the given instructions.
 It's FREE!

 Unzip files with MacOS Finder

 The easiest way to unzip a file is to use the built-in uncompress feature that comes stock standard with macOS.

-- Locate the zip file which you want to decompress/unzip.
+- With Finder, locate the zip file which you wish to decompress/unzip.

 - Click on unzip button.

 - From the dropdown list, choose unzip this zip file to your Mac, iCloud drive, Google Drive or Dropbox.